darksworm/chordboard/.junie/9_status.md

 1. **Basic Chord Display**
    - Created a Vue 3 application with TypeScript and Vite for hot reloading
-   - Implemented a ChordDisplay component that shows guitar chords using the vexchords library
+   - Implemented a ChordDisplay component that shows guitar chords using the vexchords library from 0xfe
    - Added three buttons (A Minor, C Major, F Major) that allow switching between chords
    - Set up the default display to show the A Minor chord
    - Simplified the application UI to focus on the chord display functionality